Yedomon/Bric_a_Brac/README.md

-# Excellente resources papers for genomics
+# Excellente resources for genomics